VirtoCommerce/vc-module-elastic-search-8/README.md

 ### Deploy Trained Model

-Navigate to Machine Learning - Model Management - Trained Models section, click `Start deployment` in the table row containing your new model to deploy and use it.
+Navigate to the Machine Learning - Model Management - Trained Models section, and click `Start deployment` in the table row containing your new model to deploy and use it.

 ### Configure Pipeline Ingester
-Create the pipeline similar to ELSER model (`__ml` property is predefined in Elastic8 Provider now):
+Create the pipeline similar to the ELSER model (`__ml` property is predefined in Elastic8 Provider now):
   ```
   PUT _ingest/pipeline/my-text-embeddings-pipeline
   {